covjson/cookbook/custom-types.md

   "referencing": [{
     "components": ["hp"],
     "system": {
-      "type": "uor:HEALPixRS",
+      "type": "ex:HEALPixRS",
-      "uor:h": 3,
+      "ex:h": 3,
-      "uor:k": 3,
+      "ex:k": 3,
-      "uor:ordering": "nested"
+      "ex:ordering": "nested"
     }
   }]
 }
 ```

-In the example above, `uor:HEALPixRS` refers to [HEALPix](http://healpix.jpl.nasa.gov/) which is a type of [geodesic discrete global grid system](https://en.wikipedia.org/wiki/Discrete_Global_Grid) (sometimes just called geodesic grid).
+In the example above, `ex:HEALPixRS` refers to [HEALPix](http://healpix.jpl.nasa.gov/) which is a type of [geodesic discrete global grid system](https://en.wikipedia.org/wiki/Discrete_Global_Grid) (sometimes just called geodesic grid).
 Different to longitude/latitude or projected systems, grid cell indexing works in a 1D space.
 Also note that three additional custom fields are used to fully define the reference system.

-Instead of the compact URI `uor:HEALPixRS` we could also have used an absolute URI, like `http://example.com/healpix`.
+Instead of the compact URI `ex:HEALPixRS` we could also have used an absolute URI, like `http://example.com/healpix`.
 This can make sense if there is no namespace as such and the concept is not part of a set of concepts.
 Publishers should decide for one variant and then stick to it - this makes client development easier.

 ## Custom unit symbol type